 You can resist an invading army; you cannot resist an idea whose time has come.

-How did you get into crypto, and what are your goals in the space?
+How did you get into crypto and what are your goals in the space?

 Dahake was an early entrant to the cryptocurrency space, having first come across Bitcoin when he was an engineering student at the Indian Institute of Technology in Kharagpur.
 At that time and with his technical know-how, he decided to start with mining together with a few friends.
 However, it wasn’t a long-lived attempt.

 “We ordered different components of a high-end PC and tried mining BTC with it.
-All I can say is that we managed to accrue a few sats.
+All I can say is that we managed to accrue a few seats.
 For the rest of the year, the PC was used to play FIFA!”

 Dahake is extremely bullish on crypto, particularly DeFi, telling Coinfomania: